-Through activities such as risk assessments and audits, we periodically check the efficacy of the GCP and work to continually improve it.
+Through activities such as risk assessments and audits, or review by external experts such as law firms, efficacy of the GCP is periodically checked and work is being done to continually improve it.

-Last fiscal year, Fujitsu started the review of audit plan in order to confirm observance of the Antimonopoly ACT, and we will continue to implement as a more effective audit program by incorporating opinions from the external experts going forward.
+In FY2017, Fujitsu started audits in order to confirm observance of the Antimonopoly Act, and we will improve and continue the audit program as a communication tool with relevant departments.